 What I wanted at the Caribbean Beach Resort

-The size of the Caribbean Beach Resort proved cumbersome.
-I found the registration, bell services and the Magical Express bus stop at the Custom House and I boarded an internal bus to get around.
-The Old Port Royale building housed the dining and pool area.
+- It’s too big–Since registration, bell services and the Magical Express bus stop is at the Custom House, it needs an internal bus to get around.
+The Old Port Royale building houses the dining and pool area.

 I didn’t use the registration area during my stay since I checked into my room before my arrival.
 When my room became available, I got a text with my room number.
 I recommend using this option.